arista-netdevops-community/cvp-in-gcp/README.md

 - **cvp_cluster_remove_disks**: Whether data disks created for the instances will be removed when destroying them.
 Defaults to `false`.
 - **cvp_version**: CVP version to install on the cluster.
 Defaults to `2020.3.1`.
 - **cvp_install_size**: CVP installation size.
 The module will try to guess the best installation size based on the vm size if not provided.
 Valid values are `demo`, `small`, `production` and `prod_wifi`.
+- **cvp_enable_advanced_login_options**: Whether to enable advanced login options on CVP.
+This is needed if you're planning to manage devices that are not reachable from the CVP network.
+Defaults to `false`.
+- **eos_ip_range**: List of IP ranges used by EOS devices that will be managed by the CVP cluster.
+Should be set when `cvp_cluster_public_eos_communitation` is set to `false`, otherwise devices won't be able to communicate and stream to CVP.

 ##  5. <a name='Examples'></a>Examples
 ###  5.1. <a name='Usingcommand-linevariables:'></a>Using command-line variables: